By Dr J Floor Anthoni (2001)

 destructive influences.
 The seas have also always been interconnected more

 than the land masses.
-As a result, each island or continent has few endemic
+As a result, each island or continent has a few endemic

 species that occur only there and nowhere else.
-But oceans have their barriers
+But oceans, although interconnected,

-Not surprisingly, marine species have unknowingly and unintentionally been
+their ballast waters.
+Not surprisingly, marine species have unknowingly

 disturbance: the seas have been spared the